Emergency Dentist — Grand Prairie, TX

 The only way we’ll be able to determine the cost of your emergency treatment is by first taking X-rays and conducting a visual inspection of your mouth.
 Once we determine the underlying problem, we’ll develop a treatment plan to address it.
 Before we conduct any dental work, we’ll discuss the cost and your dental insurance coverage if applicable.
 Our team always maximizes dental insurance benefits to the best of our ability, and we also offer additional financing through CareCredit.

 Even though you can’t completely prevent all dental emergencies from occurring, there are some basic measures you can take to drastically reduce your risk of experiencing one.
-These include:
+With this in mind, keep reading to learn a few healthy habits you should adopt to protect your teeth and gums from harm.

 Dental Emergency FAQs